 Please take these tests prior to Webtrack.

-Step 1: We have obtained permission for you to use the Washington University Chemistry Tutorials Website.
-Review topics, complete practice problems, and quizzes (you cannot take their Diagnostic Exam!).
-This may take you several hours or longer in order to help you to prepare for college chemistry.
+Step 1: Your likelihood for success on the diagnostic test will significantly increase if you study for it.
+To do so, use the Washington University Chemistry Tutorials Website to review topics and complete practice problems, (you cannot take their quizzes or Diagnostic Exam).
+This may take you several hours but will help you prepare for the diagnostic test and your college chemistry courses.

 Step 2: Take the USF Chemistry Diagnostic Test, a 45-minute test with 42 multiple-choice questions on material from a typical year-long high school chemistry course.
 You will need a pencil, scratch paper, calculator and periodic table.
 Relevant equations are provided.
 We suggest you print out a periodic table.
 You may not use a chemistry textbook or online sources of help (you will run out of time).